bernie4375/FCL-potential-autoISF/README.md

 Focus is on AAPS-based autoISF (v.
 3.0.1 and higher), but other methods are discussed and referenced, as well.

-Who already had a running FCL based on the previous autoISF version, should primarily read section 12
+Who already had a running FCL based on the previous autoISF version, should primarily read section 12.

+AAPS users are encouraged to give the emulator another try, with sections 10 and 11 now available.

 To access the pdf files, you may need to go to "<> code" on very top left side of this page